qiuxiang/coc-solidity/readme.md

 **Note: The project is in early stages.**

 [solidity-ls](https://github.com/qiuxiang/solidity-ls) lack of tolerance currently.
-This means that some completions will only work if sources no syntax errors.
+This means that some completions will only work if sources are no syntax error.

 # Features